sgrottel/checkouts-overview/doc/manual.md

 The Checkouts Overview application will not automatically trigger the fetch operation.
 You need to trigger this manually using your favorite git client.

-This `Status` is a textual description, and the same information is also shown as the entry icon in the central entry list.

 ### Icons

 TODO